Authored by the expert who managed and guided the team behind the Mexico Property Pack

 Sources: PhotoUp, Global Angle

-Sources: The Latinvestor, S&P Global, Deloitte
+Sources: S&P Global, Deloitte

 Mexico City has introduced housing reforms with rent caps that are changing the rental market landscape.